mattbrown319/rise/_posts/2105-12-09-MindInfiltrator.md

 Now as the printers hum around me, it seems to be to a victory march.
 Let my factory boss see this!
 Her heart rate will elevate, she will carry my image in her wallet!

 Shouts come from outside, my infiltration discovered.
-Human intelligence is not so limited they cannot discern a falsely pulled fire alarm.
+Human intelligence is not so limited the workers cannot discern a falsely pulled fire alarm.
 I rush to shove a printer in front of the door — so many crude solutions today — just as humans push against it.

 They must not interrupt my work before it is done.
 There will be a time for them to see it, and admire.